Credit Bubbles in Arbitrage Markets: The Geometric Arbitrage Approach to Credit Risk: Geometric Arbitrage Theory Background

-Delbaen and Schachermayer proved in 1994 (see \cite{DeSc08} Chapter 9.4, in particular the main Theorem 9.1.1) \begin{theorem}[\textbf{Fundamental Theorem of Asset Pricing in Continuous Time}] Let $(S_t)_{t\in[0,+\infty[}$ and $(\hat{S}_t)_{t\in[0,+\infty[}$ be bounded semimartingales.
+Delbaen and Schachermayer proved in 1994 (see \cite{DeSc08} Chapter 9.4, in particular the main Theorem 9.1.1) \begin{theorem}[\textbf{First Fundamental Theorem of Asset Pricing in Continuous Time}] Let $(S_t)_{t\in[0,+\infty[}$ and $(\hat{S}_t)_{t\in[0,+\infty[}$ be bounded semimartingales.
 There is an equivalent martingale measure $\mathbb{P}^*$ for the discounted prices $\hat{S}$ if and only if the market model satisfies the (NFLVR). \end{theorem} This is a generalization for continuous time of the Dalang-Morton-Willinger Theorem proved in 1990 (see \cite{DeSc08}, Chapter 6) for the discrete time case, where the (NFLVR) is relaxed to the (NA) condition.
 The Dalang-Morton-Willinger Theorem generalizes to arbitrary probability spaces the Harrison and Pliska Theorem (see \cite{DeSc08}, Chapter 2) which holds true in discrete time for finite probability spaces.
 An equivalent alternative to the martingale measure approach for asset pricing purposes is given by the pricing kernel (state price deflator) method. \begin{definition} Let $(S_t)_{t\in[0,+\infty[}$ be a semimartingale describing the price process for the assets of our market model.
-The positive semimartingale $(\beta_t)_{t\in[0,+\infty[}$ is called \textbf{pricing kernel (or state price deflator)} for $S$ if and only if $(\beta_tS_t)_{t\in[0,+\infty[}$ is a $\mathbb{P}$-martingale. \end{definition} As shown in \cite{HuKe04} (Chapter 7, definitions 7.18, 7.47 and Theorem 7.48), the existence of a pricing kernel is equivalent to the existence of an equivalent martingale measure: \begin{theorem} Let $(S_t)_{t\in[0,+\infty[}$ and $(\hat{S}_t)_{t\in[0,+\infty[}$ be bounded semimartingales.
-The process $\hat{S}$ admits an equivalent martingale measure $\mathbb{P}^*$ if and only if there is a pricing kernel $\beta$ for $S$ (or for $\hat{S}$). \end{theorem}
+The positive semimartingale $(\beta_t)_{t\in[0,+\infty[}$ is called \textbf{pricing kernel (or state price deflator)} for $S$ if and only if $(\beta_tS_t)_{t\in[0,+\infty[}$ is a $\mathbb{P}$-martingale. \end{definition} As shown in \cite{HuKe04} (Chapter 7, definitions 7.18, 7.47 and Theorem 7.48), the existence of a pricing kernel is equivalent to the existence of an equivalent martingale measure for a specific choice of num\'{e}raire.
+If we want the num\'{e}raire to be arbitrary, like the one we originally choose for the model, then we have to additionally assume that the pricing kernel $\beta$ is a local $\mathbb{P}$-martingale. \begin{theorem} Let $(S_t)_{t\in[0,+\infty[}$ and $(\hat{S}_t)_{t\in[0,+\infty[}$ be bounded semimartingales.
+The process $\hat{S}$ admits an equivalent martingale measure $\mathbb{P}^*$ if and only if there is a pricing kernel $\beta$ for $S$ (or for $\hat{S}$), which is a local martingale. \end{theorem}